 Can I participate and ask questions in the virtual meeting?
-You have received a "Notice of Internet Availability of Proxy Materials" or proxy materials because Raymond James's Board of Directors is soliciting your proxy to vote your shares at the virtual Annual Meeting on February 18, 2021.
+You have received a "Notice of Internet Availability of Proxy Materials" or proxy materials because Raymond James's Board of Directors is soliciting your proxy to vote your shares at the virtual Annual Meeting on February 24, 2022.
 The materials include information that is designed to assist you in voting your shares and information that we are required to provide to you under the rules of the Securities and Exchange Commission ("SEC").
-On January 8, 2021, we mailed either a "Notice of Internet Availability of Proxy Materials" or a package consisting of this Proxy Statement, a proxy card and the Annual Report on Form 10-K for the fiscal year ended September 30, 2020 ("Annual Report") to shareholders of record as of the close of business on December 21, 2020 ("Record Date").
+On January 12, 2022, we mailed either a "Notice of Internet Availability of Proxy Materials" or a package consisting of this Proxy Statement, a proxy card and the Annual Report on Form 10-K for the fiscal year ended September 30, 2021 ("Annual Report") to shareholders of record as of the close of business on December 22, 2021 ("Record Date").

-This year we are distributing our Proxy Statement, proxy card and the Annual Report to certain shareholders via the Internet under the SEC's "notice and access" rules.
+Again this year we are distributing our Proxy Statement, proxy card and the Annual Report to certain shareholders via the Internet under the SEC's "notice and access" rules.
 This approach conserves natural resources and reduces our printing and distribution costs, while providing a timely and convenient method of accessing the materials and voting.
-On January 8, 2021, we mailed a "Notice of Internet Availability of Proxy Materials" ("Notice") to participating shareholders.
+On January 12, 2022, we mailed a "Notice of Internet Availability of Proxy Materials" ("Notice") to participating shareholders.
 If you received a Notice by mail, you will not receive a printed copy of the proxy materials in the mail.
 Instead, the Notice instructs you on how to access and review all of the important information contained in the Proxy Statement and Annual Report on the Internet.
 The Notice also instructs you on how you may submit your proxy.
 If you received a Notice by mail and would like to receive a free printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice.

-In light of the COVID-19 pandemic, for the safety of all of our shareholders, associates, and the community, our 2021 Annual Meeting is being held on a virtual-only basis with no physical location.
+Our 2022 Annual Meeting is being held on a virtual-only basis with no physical location.
 Our goal for the Annual Meeting is to enable the largest number of shareholders to participate in the meeting, while providing substantially the same access and possibilities for exchange with the Board and our senior management as an in-person meeting.
 We believe that this approach represents best practices for virtual shareholder meetings, including by providing a support line for technical assistance and addressing as many shareholder questions as time allows.